Optimized Correlation Measures in Holography: Applications in holography

-The squashed entanglement has been extensively studied in the context of quantum information \cite{PhysRevA.69.022309,Brandao2011,Li2018,PhysRevLett.104.240405,Wilde2016,6832533}, as it satisfies several properties that make it an extremely promising candidate to be a measure of purely quantum correlations in mixed states.
 While $E_{\text{sq}}$ is difficult to compute for generic quantum states, it was observed in \cite{Hayden:2011ag} that the computation of $E_{\text{sq}}$ for holographic states could potentially be made simple because holographic entropy satisfies the monogamy of mutual information (MMI):

 where $I_3(A:B:E) = S_A + S_B + S_E - S_{AB} - S_{AE} - S_{BE} + S_{ABE}$ is the tripartite information.
-It is quite easy to find counter-examples to Eq. \ref{mmi} for generic quantum states, e.g. the 4-party GHZ state, so Eq. \ref{mmi} is a special property of holographic states.
+It is quite easy to find counter-examples to (\ref{mmi}) for generic quantum states, e.g. the 4-party GHZ state, so (\ref{mmi}) is a special property of holographic states.
 Rewriting $E_{\text{sq}}$ as a minimization over the tripartite information gives:

-If we are allowed to apply Eq. \ref{mmi}, then the computation is simple: choosing the empty extension $E = \emptyset$ achieves the lower bound $-I_3(A:B:E) = 0$, giving $E_{\text{sq}} = \frac{1}{2}I(A:B)$.
-However, the obstruction to this reasoning has been the fact that the state $\rho_{ABE}$ that achieves the minimum in Eq. \ref{sqen} need not be geometric, and hence MMI need not apply.
-Fortunately, per our result, the minimum in Eq. \ref{sqen} can indeed be achieved by considering only geometric extensions, so we are free to use MMI to lower bound the value of $-I_3$, and we conclude that the squashed entanglement always saturates its upper bound
+In general, the state $\rho_{ABE}$ that achieves the minimum in (\ref{sqen}) need not be geometric in the sense that $E$ may not correspond to a spatial region, and hence MMI need not apply.
+Fortunately, per our result, the minimum in (\ref{sqen}) can indeed be achieved by considering only geometric extensions, so the computation is simple: choosing the empty extension $E = \emptyset$ achieves the lower bound $-I_3(A:B:E) = 0$.
+Note that this corresponds to a purification $\ket{\psi}_{ABEE'}$ where $E$ is empty and $E'$ is any purifier for $\rho_{AB}$.
+We conclude that the squashed entanglement always saturates its upper bound

-in holographic systems, giving the holographic dual to the bipartite $E_{\text{sq}}$.
+in holographic systems, giving the holographic dual to the bipartite $E_{\text{sq}}$ as the appropriate sum of minimal surfaces dual to $S_A, S_B,$ and $S_{AB}$.
+Moreover, taking the squashed entanglement to be a genuine measure of purely quantum correlations, we conclude that correlations within ``nice" holographic, which states are entirely captured by $\frac{1}{2}I$, are dominated at leading order by quantum entanglement.

 This technique of using a holographic entropy inequality to make correlation measures computable is quite general: as observed in \cite{Umemoto:2019jlz}, the conditional entanglement of mutual information (CEMI) \cite{PhysRevLett.101.140501}: